-Quentin is a CEDR trained, and accredited, Mediator.
-He has mediated over
+He is CEDR trained, and accredited, Mediator who has mediated over

-Network, Law Society (UK and Dublin), Clinical Negligence Conference, Association of Local Authority Solicitors, solicitors'
+In-House Employment Lawyers' Network, Law Society (UK and Dublin), Clinical Negligence Conference, Association of Local

 - clinical negligence

 - fires and floods